on this page

 How to protect your myGov account

-Your myGov account has security features that protect your information, but there are extra steps you can take to protect your account.
+Your myGov account has security features that protect your information, but there are extra steps you can take.

 Choose a sign in option that makes it harder for scammers and fraudsters to access your account.
 Sign in options include: